HealthShare NSW Accounts Payable

 How do I contact Accounts Payable if I need advice about an outstanding invoice?

-If you are unsure of which Service Centre to send your invoice to, access the full list of health agencies and their relevant Service Centres from the HealthShare NSW Accounts Payable contact list.
+If you are unsure of who to contact or send your invoice to, access the full list of health agencies and the relevant details from the HealthShare NSW Accounts Payable contact list.